pepevalbe/sensor-hub/README.md

 **spring-boot-starter-test:**
 Starter for testing Spring Boot applications with libraries including JUnit, Hamcrest and Mockito

-**spring-boot-devtools:**
-Includes some tools for development like auto deploy when code changes

 **lombok:**
 Boilerplate code generator.
 Avoid repetitive code such as constructors, loggers getters and setters

 **mapstruct:**
 Mapping objects code generator used to pass objects between layers.

-**swagger:**
-Create documentations for rest interfaces

 **Presentation layer:**
   * Bootstrap 4